Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 ![Lighthouse render-blocking resources](assets/images/readme/1-lh.png)

-- Serve images in next-gen formats;

-I decided not to change my image format as WebP is supported on fewer browsers.

 - Eliminate render-blocking resources and unused CSS;

 Using the Coverage tab in Chrome DevTools I identified that the main file linked to these issues was the Bootstrap CSS (See screenshot below).
 As this is a third-party file I have chosen to not to act on this.